ProjectSimply/builtwithplot/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.30=

+* Add: Host Files Locally improve website speed by serving Google Fonts, Google Analytics, Facebook, and Gravatar files directly from your application's local path.

+= 2.0.29=

+* Add: Breeze now supports the latest version of the CSS minified library for superior performance.
+* Add: Preload Link option is enabled by default now to boost your website performance.

+= 2.0.28=

+* Add: JavaScript file deferred loading feature now supports external third-party files alongside WP Core, themes, and plugins files.

+= 2.0.27=

+* Add: Installing and activating Breeze using WP CLI will now automatically add GZIP compression and browser cache rules to the .htaccess file.
+Similarly, deactivating and deleting Breeze using WP CLI will remove these rules from the .htaccess file.

+= 2.0.26=

+* Fix: The issue caused by CLI plugin update, resolving error related to WP_Upgrader_Skin class requirement removal.

+= 2.0.25=

+* Fix: Purging the cache from Breeze for WordPress Multisite applications will not purge the OCP cache.

+= 2.0.24=

+* Fix: Handling of the 'WP_Upgrader_Skin' class for seamless update functionality via wp-cli.

+= 2.0.23=

+* Add: Smart Cache Purge Configuration for Cloudflare is now available for Flexible Platform for Cloudways users.
+* Add: Environment detection is now available for Cloudways users to automatically detect the platform, e.g., Flexible or Autoscale.
+* Add: Filters are added to interact with the content buffer before cache files are created.
+Use a filter called "breeze_cache_buffer_before_processing" to interact with buffer content before performing any changes and "breeze_cache_buffer_after_processing" after markup changes are finished.

+= 2.0.22=

+* Fix: Issues with Lazy Load and Cross-origin have been fixed by rewriting the engine to avoid interfering with bad markup.

+= 2.0.21=

+* Add: Moved the Cloudflare Cache option to Purge Modules for Cloudways users only.
+* Add: Purge Varnish option will not be shown if varnish header not available.

+= 2.0.20=

+* Fix: Fatal error displayed while editing WooCommerce attributes and other entities.

+= 2.0.19=

+* Fix: Purge All Cache permalink for WordPress subdirectory installations.

+= 2.0.18=

+* Add: Integrated Cloudflare Cache in Breeze for Cloudways users only.
+* Add: s-maxage in cache-control of Response Headers.
+* Fix: Stopped purging the OCP cache while cache purging from Breeze.
+* Fix: Improved compatibility of Breeze with Woodmart theme.
+* Fix: Improved compatibility of Breeze with Buddyboss theme.
+* Fix: Preserving declared media for styles on combine CSS.

+= 2.0.17=

+* Fix: P-Tag will not be added when Lazy Load Images and Cross-Origin Safe Links are enabled.

+= 2.0.16=

+* Fix: Ninja Forms now works when Lazy Load Images and Cross-Origin Safe Links are enabled.
+* Fix: All types of Google Tag Manager scripts will work with the "Delay JS Inline Scripts" option.
+* Add: "Reset Now" option has been added for default settings.
+It can also operate with WP-CLI.
+* Add: Enabled "Combine JS" option will disable "Delay JS Inline Script" or "Delay All JavaScript" and vice versa.

+= 2.0.15=

+* Add: Internal cache Purge while changing Theme.
+* Add: Internal cache Purge while using the options WP Customizer.
+* Fix: Improvise handling of Optimize Database option under the Database Options Tab by adding a message and loading bar.
+* Fix: Improvise the handling of the Request header while Varnish proxy behind and re-download necessary.

+= 2.0.14=

+* Fix: Applied condition to look new Facebook feed link in the plugin Facebook for WooCommerce.

+= 2.0.13=

+* Fix: DOMDocument class was removed while enabling the options Lazy Load Images and Cross-origin Safe Links.

+= 2.0.12=

+* Fix: Synchronized the reset cache option of the Avada theme with Breeze.

+= 2.0.11=

+* Add: Scanning of CDN URL to verify it is not malicious in the CDN.
+* Fix: Improvised process of generating JS files from PHP files.
+* Fix: Improvised handling of multi-byte characters, languages, symbols such as Unicode icons, etc.
+* Fix: Improvised the functionality of the Defer option while using an external JS file.
+* Fix: Enhanced the compatibility with Weglot Translate.

+= 2.0.10=

+* Add: More options added in the Database option tab.
+* Add: Display Autoload summary with Autoload total size as well as Autoload count.
+* Fix: Enhance the functionality of the options Combine CSS and Inline CSS while CSS is generated by Elementor.
+* Fix: Overwrite the TimeZone To UTC being sent out in ticket/order confirmations of The Events Calendar plugin.

+= 2.0.9=

+* Fix: Added nonce check to import settings ajax request, in order to improve security and prevent cross-site requests.

+= 2.0.8=

+* Fix: Enhance compatibility with the Pickingpal plugin to load the orders.
+* Fix: Remove duplication header calls in Varnish requests.
+* Fix: Invalid Certificate never accepted and its default value is TRUE now.
+* Add: Include the option to Clear Object Cache.

 = 2.0.7 =